Gabrieltgaldino/NRG_QT/docs/source/case_studies/spike.rst

 The mutation N501Y is known for increasing interaction with the receptor ACE2 (starr2020deep, sergeeva2023free, tian2021n501y, laffeber2021experimental, geng2022structural, moulana2022compensatory).
 Let's see if we can reproduce these results!

-We first model the mutation in the complex structure with ACE2:
+We first model the mutation in the complex structure with ACE2.
+For that, we need to select residue 501:

     .. code-block:: console